Marquette head coach will cover a number of topics this summer

-Wojciechowski, 38, served as an assistant coach at Duke since the 1999-2000 season and was promoted to associate head coach in the summer of 2008.
-As a player and coach, he is a part of Duke's winning tradition, serving on the coaching staff for two NCAA tournament champions.
+Wojciechowski, 38, had previously served as an assistant coach at Duke since the 1999-2000 season and was promoted to associate head coach in the summer of 2008.
+As a player and coach, he was a part of Duke's winning tradition, serving on the coaching staff for two NCAA tournament champions.
 During his tenure, the Blue Devils posted an incredible 441-92 record and competed in the NCAA tournament every year.

 Wojciechowski also served as court coach and scout for the USA Basketball Men's National Team.
 He helped lead on-court duties as well as game preparation from 2006-12, including the program's gold-medal performance at the 2008 Beijing Olympics and 2012 London Olympics.
 The Olympic teams included NBA greats such as Marquette alumnus Dwyane Wade, Kobe Bryant and LeBron James.